andraztori/marrakesh/architecture.md

    - Value impressions differently based on context
    - Compete for impressions through bidding
    - Operate under optimal pacing (assumed)
-   - Use different bidding strategies (multiplicative pacing, optimal bidding, strategic cheating)
+   - Use different bidding strategies (multiplicative pacing, max margin bidding, oracle chea, median bidding)

 The marketplace itself is the framework that facilitates transactions between sellers and campaigns.
 It tracks metrics (supply cost, virtual cost, buyer charge), enforces rules (floors, competing demand thresholds), and observes overall market efficiency, but it is not an active participant with its own objectives or constraints.